Boy Scout Troops

 Patrol Leaders Meetings: As Needed

-Required: Official BSA Boy Scout Class “A” Shirt (Khaki) (same as Webelos shirt), Boy Scout Shoulder Loops, Boy Scout Neckerchief (supplied by Troop), Official BSA Boy Scout Pants/Shorts, Scout Belt (green), Olive Green Socks, Class “B” Shirt (supplied by Troop).
+Required: Official BSA Boy Scout Class “A” Shirt (Khaki) (same as Webelos shirt), Boy Scout Shoulder Loops, Merit Badge Sash, Official BSA Boy Scout Pants/Shorts, Scout Belt (green), Olive Green Socks, Class “B” Shirt (supplied by Troop).

 Uniform Insignia: World Crest Emblem, US Flag, Council Shoulder Patch, Troop Numerals, Patrol Patch (each patrol will have their own patch), Leader Patch (each scout will have a different leadership position), Arrow of Light (if earned in Cub Scouts)